Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 The Chinese Ghost Festival

 Smoky ashes, scattered paper offerings, and colorful street performances.
-These are common occurrences in Chinese cities every seventh lunar month.
+These are common occurrences in Chinese cities each year during the seventh month of the lunar calendar.
+Otherwise known as the Chinese Ghost Month or the Hungry Ghost Festival.

-Believed to be the month when spirits of the deceased are permitted to visit the mortal realm, the lunar seventh month is also a time of many taboos.
-Few Chinese, for example, will opt to marry or undergo surgery during this period.
+Believed to be the month when spirits of the deceased are permitted to visit the mortal realm, the lunar seventh month is for many Chinese, also a time of many taboos.
+Few, for example, will opt to marry or undergo surgery during this period.

 In turn, the fifteenth day of the month is considered the most significant.
-Referred to in Taoism as Zhongyuan Jie (中元节), this is said to be the day to pray for absolution of sins, specifically, those of deceased ancestors.
+Referred to in Taoism as Zhongyuan Jie (中元节), this is said to be the day to pray for absolution of sins; specifically, the sins of deceased ancestors.

 Over time, rituals observed during the lunar seventh month developed important social functions as well.
 In modern cities like Singapore, “seventh-month” rituals and dinners are regularly attended by politicians.
 Such events are considered among the most important community events each year.